John Henry Osmeña: Personal life

-Osmeña was married (and later separated) to Lucy Miller (nee Urgello) in 1969.
+Osmeña was married to (and later separated from) Lucy Miller (née Urgello) in 1969.
 They only had one son, John Gregory "John-John" Osmeña, a former Cebu vice governor and provincial board member.
-Among Osmeña's grandsons is John Henry Gregory Osmeña, son of John Gregory.
+Among Osmeña's grandsons is named John Henry Gregory Osmeña, son of John Gregory.

 In 2004, Osmeña was charged with sexual abuse of a young boy, for which the Department of Justice cleared him because "there is no probable cause to indict respondent with the offense charged."

+Illness and death

 In July 2020, it was announced that Osmeña had recovered from COVID-19 during the COVID-19 pandemic in the Philippines after 20 days of fighting the disease.
-Osmeña died on 2 February 2021, sixteen days after his 86th birthday from post COVID-19 complications.
+He was once again hospitalized from January 9 to 16, 2021.
+Osmeña died on February 2, 2021, sixteen days after his 86th birthday, at his unit at Maryville Condominiums in Cebu City from post-COVID-19 complications.
+His remains were cremated and later inurned on the next day at Skyline Garden Columbary in Cebu City after his funeral that lasted less than an hour.
+A hybrid necrological service for him was held at the Senate's session hall in Pasay on March 4, 2021.